ApolloW1/ESE519_lab2/part3_part4/README.md

 The record will be in json file, while the replay will read the json file and show it by on and off of the Neopixel LED.
 # Part 4
 The timestamped transitions will be record and replayed.
-The speedup and slowdown are achieced by changing the sleep time.
+The speedup and slowdown of the record/replay are achieved by changing the sleep time.